Putin’s Declaration of War in Ukraine to China: Analysis and Implications

 The time window for the forecast therefore extends to March 2028.
 In March 2024, Putin wants to be confirmed as Russian president for the first time, in an election that Kremlin critics describe as a “parody”.
 China has meanwhile revised its strategy, reports Nikkei.
 Specifically, if the Ukraine war continues for a longer period of time, it would “have a significant impact on Xi’s plans and ambitions for his unprecedented third term as China’s president and general secretary of the Communist Party,” writes Nakazawa in his analysis.

-In short: Xi could hesitate about a possible invasion of Taiwan because the bitter Russian experiences in the invaded neighboring country serve as a warning.
+In short: Xi might hesitate regarding a possible invasion of Taiwan because the bitter Russian experiences in the invaded neighboring country serve as a warning.
 Many political observers agree that Putin wanted to finally subjugate Ukraine in a few weeks.
 At the turn of the year 2023/24, according to the German ambassador to Moscow, Alexander Graf Lambsdorff, photos of killed and missing soldiers will instead be hanging in a row in Russian villages.

 China and Russia announced a “borderless” partnership in February 2022 when Putin visited Beijing – a few days before the attack on Ukraine.
 “Although the two heads of state have not signed a formal military alliance, such moves should cause great concern for the United States and its allies,” Chels Michta recently wrote for the think tank Center for European Policy Analysis.
 According to Japanese assessments, the fact that the Russians are now having to accept bitter losses in Ukraine and even in Crimea is intended to unsettle Beijing. (pm)